TraderStatus.com __________ Tax Planning, Review and Preparation

 • Review of tax returns previously filed, usually is no charge (but see form 1040X amended returns further down).

-• Form 3115, usually required only once, one year after filing the election for M2M, is usually a flat fee of $250 for most taxpayers. but more complicated situations may be charged accordingly perhaps up to $350 or $400.
+• Form 3115, usually required only once, one year after filing the election for M2M, is usually a flat fee of $350 for most taxpayers. but more complicated situations may be charged accordingly perhaps up to $500.
+Preparation of Form 3115 if required for other than M2M changes, will incur fees starting at $1,000 and up.

-• Net Operating Loss (NOL) carryback on an amended return, form 1040X, is usually a flat fee of $350 per year that is "touched." e.g. a $100,000 NOL from 2007 carried back to 2005 where it is all used up would be a $700 flat fee.
-Another example would be - same as the above but after 2006 there still remains some unused NOL that is carried forward to 2006 - this would be a $1,050 flat fee.
+• Net Operating Loss (NOL) basic carryback on an amended return, form 1040X, is usually a flat fee of $400 per year that is "touched." e.g. a $100,000 NOL from 2014 carried back to 2012 where it is all used up would be a $800 flat fee.
+Another example would be - same as the above but after 2012 there still remains some unused NOL that is carried forward to 2013 - this would be a $1,200 flat fee.
+Also see the form 1045 preparation fee below which most often accompanies the 1040X computations.

-• Form 1045 when prepared for the NOL is usually up to $200 additional over the 1040X fee schedule above.
+• Form 1045 when prepared for the NOL is usually up to $250 additional over the 1040X fee schedule above. (form 1045 may not be filed later than December 31st of the year after the year that had the loss).

-• Election to go through an appeal of an unsettled audit usually falls within the range of $2,000 to $7,500 (or more) additional, with most situations running a minimum of $5,000 additional.
+• Election to go through an appeal of an unsettled audit usually falls within the range of $3,000 to $7,500 (or more) additional.
+Most situations do run a minimum of $5,000 additional.

 National averages for tax year 2006 for tax return preparation excluding any tax planning throughout the year: